VP Music Group

-VP Music Group is a US based record company that owns and distributes through 4 labels, VP Records, Greensleeves Records, Dub Rockers and 17 North Parade.
-The company's origins stem from the "Randy's Records" record shop which opened in 1958 on the corner of East and Tower streets in Kingston.
+VP Music Group is a US-based record company that owns and distributes four labels: VP Records, Greensleeves Records, Dub Rockers and 17 North Parade.
+The company's origins stem from the Randy's Records record shop, which opened in 1958 on the corner of East and Tower streets in Kingston.
 Also under the music group is a distribution branch named VPAL.
 The company has offices in New York City, Miami, Kingston, London, Tokyo, Rio de Janeiro and Johannesburg.